input-output-hk/marlowe-doc/docs/getting-started/writing-marlowe-with-blockly.md

 You can write Marlowe code directly as Marlowe text, or alternatively use the Blockly visual interface to piece together the parts of the contract.
 This is a very useful tool for those users who may not have experience in programming editors, and want to build the contracts visually.

+## Opening Examples

+For reference, you may find it helpful to look at some of the examples to see what a contract looks like in its completed state.

+1. From Marlowe Playground, select **Open Example** along the top menu.
+The Demo Files window opens.

+2. Select from the available examples according to what most closely matches your requirements.

 ## Using Blockly

 To use Blockly follow these steps: